-- Active and passive recreation;
+- · Active and passive recreation;

 - Multi-modal circulation connections;

 - Preservation, restoration, and protection of many coastal resources, such as surface ponds, wetlands, riparian corridors, uplands, and coastal bluff habitats; and

-- Coastal and visual access.
+- · Coastal and visual access.

-Over 173+01.3 acres of parks and open space will be located in the Plan Area-and-adjoining properties.
+Over 173+ acres of parks and open space will be located in the Plan Area.
 They will include the following:

-- Fort Bragg Coastal Trail Park Connections.
-The 982-acre Fort Bragg Coastal Trail, located just outside the Plan Area on a separateon City property, provides much of the coastal access for the Plan Area, and therefore connections between the trail project and the Plan Area are discussed here.
-The Fort Bragg Coastal Trial, developed by the City of Fort Bragg in 20142-20183, provides 5.24.5 miles of multi-use trails, two parking areas, picnic areas, and miles of scenic ocean viewing. - Downtown Plaza and Farmers' Market.
-This five acre-Central District park will provide a town plaza or town square for Fort Bragg.
-It will also connect the Central Business District with the scenic and recreational resources of the Coastal Trail and the Mill Pond Complex Area. - -Neighborhood Park.
-This three acre park will serve approximately 50250 new residential units in the Northern and Central Districts.
+- Fort Bragg Coastal Trail Park (Noyo Headlands Park).
+The 92-acre Fort Bragg Coastal Trail, located on City property, provides much of the coastal access for the Plan Area, and therefore connections between the trail project and the Plan Area are discussed here.
+The Fort Bragg Coastal Trial, developed by the City of Fort Bragg in 2014-2018, provides 5.2 miles of multi-use trails, two parking areas, picnic areas, and miles of scenic ocean viewing. - Downtown Plaza and Farmers' Market.
+This Central District park will provide a town plaza for Fort Bragg.
+It will connect the Central Business District extension with the scenic and recreational resources of the Coastal Trail and the Mill Pond Area. - Neighborhood Park.
+This three acre park will serve approximately 250 new residential units in the Northern and Central Districts. - Creek daylighting & Restoration Area.
+This 36-acre site could accommodate the restoration of the historic site drainage features and a mix of restored and enhanced wetlands and open spaces that could provide integrated wetland, stream, and terrestrial habitat.